 Novotny is frequently retained to provide litigation support valuation services when objects are not available for inspection.
-He provided his expert testimony at trial once in 2013.
-In 2012 he was deposed twice and in 2011 once.
 Most cases involved the total loss or damage of personal property or antiques in California.
 His first trial was in 1996.
 For more information visit the Expert Witness section of this website.
 In some of these appraisal assignments there were multiple plaintiffs, with each suffering a complete loss of their antiques, personal property and residential contents.

 Extent of Description Needed for an Appraisal without an Inspection

-The appraiser seeks to identify the property name or type, quantity, age, condition and significant property attributes such as color, size, material etc..
-This is not always possible since such characteristics may be unknown when property cannot be inspected.
+The appraiser seeks to identify the property name (what it is typically called by informed market participants) or the generic property type, quantity, age, marks, makers, artist/author etc., condition, quality and significant property attributes such as color, size, material etc..
+This is not always possible since such characteristics may be unknown by the owner and the property cannot be inspected.
 A simple written description (what another person has called it) is sometimes the only basis for a property identification.
 The appraiser must, however, be able to sufficiently identify the object (its common name(s)), it's quantity and some indication of it's quality (perhaps it's cost new).The appraiser may need to employ assumptions that are consistent with the information that is provided.
 If no special characteristics are claimed, the appraiser may assume that the property is of a common type that is typically found in the marketplace.
 For instance:

 "A collection of 38 Barbie dolls purchased between 1988 and 1994 stored in their unopened boxes and including four Bob Mackies MIB."